-Primary Energy Solutions offices and facilities are located in Salt Lake City, Utah; Clive, Utah; Oak Ridge, Tennessee; Bear Creek, Tennessee; Erwin, Tennessee; Memphis, Tennessee; Clinton, Tennessee; Barnwell, South Carolina; and Charlotte, NC.
+Primary Energy Solutions offices and facilities are located in Salt Lake City, Utah; Clive, Utah; Oak Ridge, Tennessee; Bear Creek, Tennessee; Erwin, Tennessee; Memphis, Tennessee; Clinton, Tennessee; Columbia, South Carolina; Barnwell, South Carolina; and Campbell, California.
 Energy Solutions satellite project and field offices are established as necessary to be responsive to project demands and have reporting relationships to the Energy Solutions organization located at the primary locations.
 The structure, functional responsibilities, levels of authority, and lines of communication for activities affecting quality are clearly established in writing.
+The organization depicted in Figure 1 identifies Energy Solutions Corporate Regulatory Affairs organizational structure.

-Energy Solutions is organized by two business service groups: (1) Waste Management (WM) Group; and (2) Decommissioning and Dismantling (D&D) Group.
+Energy Solutions is organized by two business service groups: (1) Logistics, Processing, and Services Group; and (2) Decommissioning and Disposal Group.
+Functional support in turn is provided to these two customer-focused groups by the Regulatory Affairs Department.
 Group descriptions are as follows:

-1.1.1 Waste Management Group
+1.1.1 Logistics, Processing, and Services Group

-This Group provides nuclear products, technology, engineering, nuclear field/fuel pool services, and licensing at the Barnwell, South Carolina; and Oak Ridge, Bear Creek, Clinton, Erwin, and Memphis, Tennessee facilities.
-Maintenance, engineering and operations support of 10CFR Part 71 transportation cask fleet is handled at the Barnwell South Carolina facility.
-Disposal services are provided at the Clive Utah and Barnwell South Carolina facilities.
+This Group provides nuclear logistics management, solid and liquid waste processing, waste minimization and treatment, and waste characterization.
+This Group also provides nuclear products, technology, engineering, nuclear field/fuel pool services, and licensing and maintenance support of 10CFR Part 71 transportation casks. and manages operations at Barnwell, South Carolina; Campbell, California; and Oak Ridge, Bear Creek, Clinton Erwin, and Memphis, Tennessee.

-1.1.2 Decommissioning and Dismantling (D&D) Group
+1.1.2 Decommissioning and Disposal Group